john-overton/ai_conversations/README.md

-﻿# ai_conversations
+﻿## AI Conversations

-Welcome to AI conversations, a simple application made with Claude that allows a locally hosted AI bot to talk to itself based on a prompt that you give it.
+Welcome to AI Conversations, a simple application built with Claude that allows a locally hosted AI bot to talk to itself based on a prompt you provide.

-First off, you will need to download an Ollama based AI tool that will let you host the LLM locally on port 10001.
-The easiest tool for this will be [MSTY](https://msty.app/).
-It will run a local server (typically on port 10001) that will allow for this application to interface with it through an API.
-If you find the local server is a different port edit line 7 of app.py and change the port number.
+First, you'll need to download an Ollama-based AI tool to host the LLM locally on port 10001.
+The easiest tool for this is [MSTY](https://msty.app/).
+It runs a local server (typically on port 10001) that allows this application to interface with it through an API.
+If your local server uses a different port, edit line 7 of `app.py` and change the port number.

-I recommend downloading Llama 3.2 as it's pretty lightwight, fast, and usable.
-Also.. that is what this repository is configured to use.
-If you need to change the model change line 51 of app.py to the model you will use.
+I recommend downloading Llama 2 7B-Chat as it's relatively lightweight, fast, and usable.
+This repository is configured to use it by default.
+If you need to change the model, modify line 51 of `app.py` to reflect your chosen model.

-Then in your favorite IDE pull this repo and install the dependencies.
-You will need [python](https://www.python.org/downloads/) to start.
+Next, clone this repository in your preferred IDE and install the dependencies.
+You'll need [Python](https://www.python.org/downloads/) to get started.

-Then run ```pip install flask ollama``` from your terminal.
+Then, run `pip install flask ollama` in your terminal.

-Once you have done that run ```python app.py``` to start the server.
-This should start the web service on [localhost:5000](https://localhost:5000/)
+Once that's done, run `python app.py` to start the server.
+This will launch the web service at [localhost:5000](http://localhost:5000/).

-Now you are done!
-Chat away!
+Now you're all set!
+Start chatting!